garchn/urlShortener/README.md

 **Simple Python URL Shortener**
 --------------------------------

+**URL Persistence** - data is stored in SqliteDict DB, which will persist short URL to long URL mapping between sessions.
+**Capacity** - Short URL is a 7 character string in base62, so maximum capacity would be 62^7 ~= 3.5 trillion URLs.
+This should handle millions of URLs with minimal hash collisions easily.
+**Uniqueness** - Encode endpoint will return two different short URLs if hit twice consecutively.
+These URLs are randomized so the probability of being discovered is low.
+Each short URL is also unique and will ever be generated once.

 Instructions: To run the server, simply run main.py.
 Send requests to the port address followed with one of the 3 endpoints below:

 **[POST] /encode** <br />